google/WebFundamentals/src/site/tools/setup.markdown

 ---
 layout: article
-title: "Set Up Your Dev Environment"
+title: "Set Up Your Development Environment"
 description: "Set up your development environment and quickly get up and running with the Web Starter Kit."
 introduction: "Before you write any code, get the starter files and tools you need to create a responsive and performant site.
 The Web Starter Kit comes with a responsive boilerplate and a set of tools that let you code and test live changes across devices."
 key-takeaways:
   starter-kit:
-    - Decide how much UX you want to inherit from the Web Starter Kit: a responsive layout or just a very basic boilerplate?
+    - Decide how much UX you want to inherit from the Web Starter Kit.
+Do you want a responsive layout or just a very basic boilerplate?
-    - The Web Starter Kit tools are optional, but if you don't have a solution yet to optimize your site, use them.
+    - The Web Starter Kit tools are optional, but if you don't have a set of workflow tools, use them.
 notes:
   command-line:
-    - Most of your interactions with the Google Web Starter Kit will be through the command line.
+    - Most of your interactions with the Web Starter Kit will be through the command line.
 Run commands in the Terminal app if you’re on Mac, your shell in Linux, or <a href="http://www.cygwin.com/">Cygwin if you are on Windows</a>.
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29